blinken/paradar/README.md

 ### Boost converter hell

-v1.3 was supposed to be the final design.
-Unfortunately, designing switch mode power supplies is tricker than it seems...
-I'd read that these are hard, but believed I could do better.
-Obviously.
+The original design used an off-board modular power supply; I decided I wanted to incorporate it onto the main PCB, to reduce weight and size.
+My friends all told me that switchmode design was hard (as if I was going to listen to that).
+I threw a design together based loosely on the Adafruit PowerBoost and sent it off to be manufactured.
+Without bothering to test it first.

-In v1.3, the ground return from the -ve terminal of the output capacitor had a poor connection to the power ground on the boost converter.
-As a result, sometimes a boost converter would work: and sometimes they'd fry their MOSFET within a few seconds.
-The failure mode would be to short battery voltage to ground, which made things _even more sad_.
+Hubris caught up with me: it turns out, board layout matters.
+In board version 1.3, the ground return from the negative terminal of the output capacitor had a poor connection to the power ground on the boost converter.
+As a result, sometimes the boost converter would work perfectly: and sometimes it would fry the IC's internal MOSFET after an hour or so.
+The dead boost converter would short battery voltage to ground, which made things even more sad (read: toasty).
+_Dear TI: this is an incredibly unhelpful failure mode._

-It was really challenging to figure this out.
-I considered buying a FLIR camera to look at current flows, I was that desperate.
-But careful deduction and elimination saved the day (desoldering components one by one until the short went away), and I was then able to show that a wire soldered between the two problematic components reduced the failure rate (though not to zero).
-In the process I replaced and then instantly fried 9 boost converters on the same board.
+I spent weeks debugging this problem, because it presented as a short on the 5V bus that only appeared after some time in operation, about 50% of the time.
+I was so desperate I considered buying a FLIR camera to look at current flows to locate the problem.
+But careful deduction and my hot air rework station saved the day (desoldering components one by one until the short went away), and I was then able to show that a wire soldered between the two problematic components reduced the failure rate (though not to zero).
+In one evening I replaced and then instantly fried 9 boost converters on the same board.
+They cost $3 each.
+It hurt.

-As a result, v1.4 features a redesigned boost converter layout.
-There's still some compromises (ground return is across the other side of the board), but I was unwilling to change too much at the risk of introducing another bug.
-It works.
-I also swapped the 22uF ceramic caps for 47uF everywhere to keep the ripple <80mV at idle.
-They're basically the same price in 1206.
+As a result, board v1.4 features a redesigned boost converter layout.
+There's some compromises (ground return is across the other side of the board), but I was unwilling to change too much at the risk of introducing another bug.
+It works so well and I am so happy.

 <div align="center">
 <img src="https://github.com/blinken/paradar/raw/master/doc/images/v1.3-boost-converter.png" width="300">
 <img src="https://github.com/blinken/paradar/raw/master/doc/images/v1.4-boost-converter.png" width="300"><br/>
 v1.3 boost converter design (left) compared with v1.4.
-The ground path back to the boost converter is via the other side of the board.
+The ground path back to the boost converter is now via the other side of the board: this isn't ideal from a noise perspective, but there weren't easier solutions without a larger redesign.
 </div>

-tl;dr - boost converters are REALLY HARD THEY WILL DRIVE YOU INSANE
+tl;dr - boost converters are REALLY HARD THEY WILL DRIVE YOU INSANE >:{

 ### Other learnings

  * Sourcing components in the middle of a global pandemic makes me sad.
  * Soldering a WS2813 LED sideways shorts +5V to ground, and turns the LED power trace into a resistive heater.
-A board at 200 degrees Celcius melts a PETG case.
+A board at 200 degrees Celcius for an hour effectively liquifies a PETg plastic case.
- * Designing against components available from RS in the UK means that assembly in China will be a challenge :'(
+ * Designing against components commonly available from RS in the UK means that assembly in China will be a challenge :'(
- * Soldering USB-C connectors is a nightmare.
-I tried two manufacturers and still can't get soldering reliable, using a stencil and an oven.
-I gave up and delegated to the professionals. :{
+ * Soldering USB-C connectors using anything at home is a nightmare.
+I tried two manufacturers and still can't get soldering reliable, using a stainless steel stencil and an oven.
+I gave up and outsourced manufacturing.
  * Scope creep

 <p align="center"><img src="https://github.com/blinken/paradar/raw/master/doc/images/toaster-oven.jpg" width="600"><br/>